Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 You can expand a security group in the list to see details about the security group, including tags and rules associated with the security group. etc.

+## Debugging through log messages

+* When installed from packages, User Console log is written in /var/log/messages

 ## Gotchas

 * Search bar works correctly when filtering by one subject.
 Filtering by multiple subjects, for instance Status and Tag, is scheduled for 3.3.1.